...the worrisome plight of smallmouth bass foretells broader problems downstream if left uncorrected."

 While more study into the causes of the fish kills and illnesses is required, one fact is clear.
 To restore populations of smallmouth bass, as well as the health of the Chesapeake Bay and its rivers and streams, we must reduce nitrogen and phosphorus pollution.
 Of the myriad of contributing factors, this is one factor that people can easily control.
 And addressing the problem will help sustain the economic benefits of smallmouth bass.

 Cutting back nitrogen and phosphorus pollution will help reduce stress on smallmouth bass and other fish.
 Reducing pollution will also further efforts the Bay states—New York, Pennsylvania, Maryland, Delaware, Virginia, and West Virginia—and the District of Columbia are making to meet mandatory limits on pollution entering the Chesapeake Bay.
 In 2010, EPA established science-based limits for nitrogen, phosphorus, and sediment pollution and allocated reduction targets to each state.
-The states then developed and now are beginning to put into effect plans that should restore clean water sufficiently to remove the Bay from the notorious Clean Water Act 'dirty waters' list (of section 303[d] of the act).
+The states then developed and now are putting into effect their own Blueprints for restoring clean water sufficiently to remove the Bay from the notorious Clean Water Act 'dirty waters' list (of section 303[d] of the act).
 The plans must be in place by 2025.
 Together the limits and the states' plans are the Clean Water Blueprint for the Chesapeake and its rivers and streams.

 The Bay states are making good progress already.
 But the story of the smallmouth bass reminds us that the job is far from done.
 The good news is that as we accelerate implementation of the Blueprint, we can expect healthier fishing and swimming, the creation of thousands of jobs, and a proud legacy of restoration for our children and grandchildren.
 Truly, we find ourselves at the moment in time for the Bay.